Jurassic. Prehistoric. Serene. Wild.

-If you're wondering if there's anything for you here is the gist: Golden Circle, Gullfoss, Thingvellir, Strokkir Geysir, Reykjavik, whale watching, horseback riding, Vik and the Black Beach, Kerið Crater, almost a glacier, Seljalandsfoss, and Skogafoss.
+If you’re wondering if there’s anything for you here is what’s covered: Golden Circle, Gullfoss, Thingvellir, Strokkir Geysir, Reykjavik, whale watching, horseback riding, Vik and the Black Beach, Kerið Crater, almost a glacier, Seljalandsfoss, and Skogafoss.
 Not included in this post is Silfra and the Blue Lagoon.

 Flying in to Reykjavik at 11:50pm.
 Love that midnight sun!

 We spent our trip exploring the southwest area of Iceland, best known as the ‘Golden Circle‘.
 I took a LOT of photos, so here are only a handful picked out from the hundreds of photos I took on this trip.

 This was the first stop on our self guided day trip.
 The park was nice for some photo taking and to get a break from the drive.
 If you want to hike around you could spend more time here, but 1-2 hours will suffice.
 Heck you could even just stop for 15 minutes to stretch your legs and snap a few photos.

 I went in July and even though it was summer it was still chilly (around low 50’s to low 70’s).
 This was fantastic for me since heat is my nemesis and Germany was boiling at the time.

 Driving Tip: The roads are very easy to navigate and there are a lot of pull off’s if you want to go down an unmarked road.
 While they say you must have a large 4×4 to get around, if you’re just doing the Golden Circle you do not need this.
 All the main roads are paved.
 I would save the money and get a smaller, less expensive car.